 Find out about the properties and uses of materials through objects, hands-on exhibits and computer interactives.

 The gallery is divided into four zones:

-- What are Materials looks at the hidden world of materials.
+- What Are Materials - the hidden world of atoms and molecules.

-- Selecting It explores why materials are chosen for particular jobs.
+- Selecting It - why materials are chosen for particular jobs.

-- Making It helps you find out about different processes which can transfer a raw material into a finished product.
+- Making It - the different processes used transform a raw material into a finished product.

-- Getting Rid of It shows you what we do with things like sinks and telephone directories when we stop using them.
+- Getting Rid of It - what we can do with things like sinks and telephone directories when we stop using them.